- Edited by Helen J. Nicholson, Cardiff University, UK

 Contents: Introduction to the Latin edition: The manuscripts of the trial proceedings; Previous editions of these manuscripts; Editorial conventions adopted for this edition.
 Oxford, Bodleian Library, MS Bodley 454 (MS A) collated with London, British Library, Cotton MS Julius B xii (MS B): Introductory matter, charges against individual persons, initial testimonies at London; Nomina Templariorum missorum ad Turrim London', de diversis Comitatibus; Isti sunt articuli super quibus interrogandi sunt clerici et laici; Viginti quatuor Novi Articuli super quibus repetite + examinate fuerunt singulares personas templariorum; Repetitio London' super quatuor articulis; Repetitiones Templariorum London' facte super remissionibus + absolucionibus in eorum Capitulis; Articuli qui videbantur probati + per inquisitores liberati cum depositionibus quorumdam testium; Extracta de processu Episcopi Claromontensis contingentia fratrem Himbertum Blank, Preceptorem Alvernie; Memorandum regarding the Templars' defence; Processus contra singulares personas Lyncoln'; Articuli xxviij super quibus apud London' fuerunt repetiti Templarij Lincoln'; Deposiciones Templariorum in provincia Ebor'; Incipit processus in Hibernia factus contra Singulares personas de ordine Templi; Specialis inquisitio contra Templarios in Hibernia; Scocia; Ici parle des freres chapeleins du Temple; Confessiones fratrum Stephani de Stapelbregge, Thome Totti + Johannis de Stoke.
 London, British Library, Cotton MS Julius B xii (MS B), documents not Included in Oxford, Bodleian Library, MS Bodley 454 (MS A); Vatican, Archivo Segreto Vaticano, ARMARIUM XXXV, 147 (MS C); London, British Library Additional MS 5444, fols 174r–192r (MS D), Collated with the surviving fragments of British Library Cotton MS Otho B iii, fols 29r–31v, 33r–34v, 36

-About the Editor: Helen J. Nicholson is Reader in the Department of History at Cardiff University, UK.
+About the Editor: Helen Nicholson is Professor of Medieval History at Cardiff University, Wales, UK.

 Reviews: 'This excellent edition has once again confirmed Helen Nicholson’s status as a foremost authority on the history of the Crusaders’ Military Orders… the present edition is an absolute delight in its unravelling of the rich and colourful textual material that shaped the ‘prosecution’s case’ against the Order.'
 Oxford Journal of Law and Religion